 As with every kind of complex civil proceedings, there are myriad strategic matters to consider in preparing for and conducting tax litigation.
 The following paragraphs are not exhaustive:

-NZ follows an English common-law litigation tradition.
+New Zealand follows an English common-law litigation tradition.
 Precedent is important.
-When considering an international tax matter, a NZ Court will consider international jurisprudence, doctrine and commentary.
+When considering an international tax matter, a Court will consider international jurisprudence, doctrine and commentary.
 However, the persuasiveness of such material can vary.
 Decisions of foreign courts are rarely directly relevant to NZ tax litigation, although analogies can often be made.
-Australian tax cases are often considered persuasive, depending on the status of the court, because Australia and NZ have overlapping areas of tax law and a similar colonial legal history.
+Australian tax cases are often considered persuasive, depending on the status of the court, because Australia and New Zealand have overlapping areas of tax law and a similar colonial legal history.
 Similarly, UK and Canadian case law is often considered persuasive by the courts, depending on the subject at hand.
-An advocate must carefully consider the relevance of international case law in tax litigation, particularly if it relates to 'classic' issues such as the revenue/capital distinction.
+An advocate must carefully consider the relevance of international case law in tax litigation, particularly if it relates to "classic" issues such as the revenue/capital distinction.

-Double taxation agreements ("DTAs") are part of NZ’s domestic law and have an overriding effect on it.
+Double taxation agreements (DTAs) are part of New Zealand's domestic law and have an overriding effect on it.
 As a result, if domestic law and a DTA conflict, the DTA takes precedence.
-NZ courts will usually consider OECD commentary when interpreting DTAs, as most NZ DTAs are based on the OECD model commentary.
+New Zealand courts will usually consider OECD commentary when interpreting DTAs, as most New Zealand DTAs are based on the OECD model commentary.

 A decision of the TRA can be appealed to the High Court.
 A decision of the High Court can be appealed to the Court of Appeal, and then, with leave, to the Supreme Court.
-The Supreme Court is NZ’s final appellate court.
+The Supreme Court is New Zealand's final appellate court.

-An appeal of a TRA decision to the High Court will only lie if the amount of tax involved is greater than NZD2,000, or the net loss is at least NZD4,000.
+An appeal of a TRA decision to the High Court will only lie if the amount of tax involved is greater than NZD2,000, the net loss is at least NZD4,000, or the appeal relates to questions of law only.
 Otherwise, TRA decisions are final.
 An appeal to the High Court must be commenced within one month of the disputed TRA decision.